Need to talk? Call 1800 882 436.

 How are UTIs diagnosed in children?

-A urine sample is needed to check if your child has a UTI.
+To diagnose a UTI, your doctor will ask you to collect a urine sample.
 Your child’s doctor or nurse will guide you on how to do this.

-Once collected, your child’s urine sample is usually first tested by dipping a special paper strip into the urine to check for a colour change that can indicate an infection.
-The doctor may also send the urine sample to a laboratory to check which bacteria are causing the infection and which antibiotic will be most effective against your child’s UTI.
-These results may take up to 48 hours to return.
-Sometimes your child will need an ultrasound to check for any problems with the bladder or kidneys.
+Once you have the urine sample, it is usually tested by dipping a special paper strip into the urine to look for a colour change that indicates an infection.
+The doctor will then send the urine sample to a laboratory for it to be checked under a microscope.
+This helps them know which bacteria are causing the infection, and which antibiotic will be most effective to treat your child’s UTI.
+It may take up to 48 hours to get a result.

 How are UTIs treated in children?